 Spring break is set for April 11-17, 2021.
 When spring classes resume on April 19, all classes will be delivered remotely, regardless of their assigned modality.

 Reading Days are scheduled for April 29 through May 2, 2021.
 On Reading Days, instructors may not hold regularly scheduled or make-up classes, and you also may not have assignments due or exams scheduled for these days.
 Fully optional activities including office hours, study sessions, and/or other accommodations may be scheduled during these days.

 Spring 2021 final exams are scheduled for May 3 – 8, 2021.
 All final assessments must be delivered remotely, regardless of the assigned modality for a course.
 Instructors have the option to opt-out of a final exam and structure their final assessment in the form of final papers, final individual/group projects or presentations, portfolio reviews, or other forms of cumulative assessment.

 Instructors should utilize videoconferencing technology if they wish to include guest speakers in their curriculum.
 Any requests to bring an in-person guest speaker on campus will need to be reviewed and approved by your or dean, and exceptions will be extremely limited.
-One of the guiding principles this fall is to limit the density of people on campus only to those who need to be there for their studies, research or other essential on-campus services.
+One of the guiding principles this academic year is to limit the density of people on campus only to those who need to be there for their studies, research or other essential on-campus services.